MatiasOrlando/MatiasOrlando/README.md

 - 🤔 I'm currently looking for a job to level-up my hard and soft skills.

-- 💬 Ask me about Javascript, React, Node, PostgreSQL, Callstack, Event Loop, Promises.
+- 💬 Ask me about Javascript, React, Node, Express, PostgreSQL, Callstack, Event Loop, Promises.

 - 📫 How to reach me: matiassorlando@gmail.com.